- OAuth for MCP Server: Complete Guide to Protecting Claude

 }

-There is a subtle but important detail here.
 The response must not contain null values for any field.
-If you are tempted to include optional fields as null, don't.
 Claude Web silently fails when it encounters null values in the registration response.
-I only discovered this after reading through GitHub issues.
+Only include fields that have real values.

 The Authorization Endpoint